HMS Lizard (1757): American Revolutionary War

-Lizard returned to the Leeward Islands following the relief of St. Kitts. peace negotiations with France from 1782 were accompanied by a decline in naval activity, leaving the frigate surplus to Admiralty's needs.
+Lizard returned to the Leeward Islands following the relief of St. Kitts.
+Peace negotiations with France from 1782 were accompanied by a decline in naval activity, leaving the frigate surplus to the Admiralty's needs.
 In September 1782, she returned to Britain where she was decommissioned and her crew paid off for transfer to other vessels.

 French Revolutionary Wars

-Lizard remained at anchor on the River Thames for six years, undergoing desultory repairs to maintain her seaworthiness.
-Civil unrest in France in early 1790 encouraged Admiralty to increase the number of vessels in active service, and Lizard was among those selected for a return to sea.
+Lizard remained at anchor on the River Thames for eight years, undergoing desultory repairs to maintain her seaworthiness.
+Civil unrest in France in early 1790 encouraged the Admiralty to increase the number of vessels in active service, and Lizard was among those selected for a return to sea.
 She was refitted at the privately owned Blackwall Yard from May to August 1790 and recommissioned under Captain John Hutt in early September.

-In preparation for war, the frigate spent eight months as a receiving ship for sailors seized by a press gang for compulsory naval service.
-On returning to Spithead in June 1791 she was joined to a squadron of six ships of the line under the overall command of Admiral Hood, which was sailing for Jamaica with two regiments of the Coldstream Guards.
+In preparation for war, the frigate spent eight months as a receiving ship for sailors seized by press gangs for compulsory naval service.
+On returning to Spithead in June 1791 she was joined to a squadron of six ships of the line under the overall command of Admiral Hood, which was sailing for Jamaica.
 The voyage proceeded without incident, and Lizard returned to Britain in September 1791 via the Scottish port of Leith, where her crew were discharged.
 Refitted at Portsmouth Dockyard, she was returned to sea in December 1792 for service during the War of the First Coalition against France.
 Under Captain Thomas Williams, the frigate was assigned to privateer hunting in the North Sea.
 In March 1793 she secured three successive victories, capturing the French privateers Les Trois Amis, Las Vaillant Custine and the 8-gun Le Sans-Cullotte, each of which was sent back to British ports as prize vessels.
 Despite these successes, the forty-year-old vessel was reaching the end of her seagoing career; after one final year in the North Sea she was returned to Portsmouth in May 1794 and permanently removed from active military roles.